LOADING ...

 they'd go out there, if was maybe fifteen of them,

-they'd be singing songs in fifteen part harmony.
-And
+they'd be songs in fifteen part harmony.
+And when

-one part disappeared, that's how they knew where the
+one disappeared, that's how they knew where the clam

 be.

-Which is why Americans sing in four part harmony to
+Which is why Americans only in four part harmony to

-this very day. proved to be too dangerous.
+this day.
+That proved to be too dangerous.
 See, what

 And they'd be walking up and down the beach and the

-they eventually devised where have this guy, the
+they eventually where they'd have this guy, the

 type dude they could find and they'd him out there